-Depending on our career stage, our scholarly agenda can pose a variety of challenges.
-For many newer scholars, it can be hard to step back and identify exactly what it is we’re doing – and why it matters.
+Yet depending on our career stage, our scholarly agenda can pose a variety of challenges.
+For many newer scholars, it can be hard to step back and identify exactly what we’re doing – and why it matters.
 For more seasoned researchers, in contrast, we often find our passions have shifted to new topics, or that we need to reinvent ourselves as scholars in somewhat different academic fields than where we began.

 Difficulty in describing our research arc can affect our chances of winning grants, of being promoted, or simply of feeling in control of our own scholarship.
 It can lead us to take on projects that don’t exactly align with our expertise or intellectual curiosity, and to missing out on those that do.

 In this session, we’ll provide a space for you to think through your own “Personal Intellectual Project”—the big-picture encapsulation of your different scholarly topics and agendas.
 For newer scholars, can you sense its form yet?
 Do you recognize the parameters you want to set to keep it manageable?
 For more experienced scholars, has your intellectual project evolved since you last considered it?
 What has changed and what remains the same?
 What projects might reignite your enthusiasm?